 - A Public Health Nurse, who is at the Health Centre every week and focused on Moms & Tots, young children and immunization programs.

 - A Nurse Practitioner who is at the Health Centre 1 day per week and focused on Women’s Wellness and a Youth Drop in clinic.

 - A Rheumatologist, who practices an average of two days a quarter at the PHHC.

 - Two Registered Massage Therapists who practice daily at the PHHC.

 - Additionally, the Health Centre boardroom is available for use by various community organizations or groups that are involved in overall general health related activities.
-These include FOCUS, AA, hearing consultations, prosthetic fittings, the Steady Feet program, the Health Centre Auxiliary, the Pender Harbour Seniors’ Initiative program and various wellness days focused on self-management of chronic conditions.
+These include FOKUS, AA, hearing consultations, prosthetic fittings, the Steady Feet program, the Health Centre Auxiliary, the Pender Harbour Seniors’ Initiative program, Hospice Society, and various wellness days focused on self-management of chronic conditions.

 Harbourside Friendships is the oldest program supported by the Health Centre.
 It was started in 1990 by two dedicated nurses, Nancy Mackay and Linda Szabados.
 The goal of the group was to provide a safe and friendly environment where seniors can meet new friends, socialize and enjoy a hot meal together.
 Due to the dedication and interest of members, this group has met on a weekly basis from September to June since the program began and involves social activities, outings and guest speakers.
 The nurses attend frequently to help monitor overall health levels such as heart health, blood pressure and blood sugar levels plus provide information on relevant health topics.
 The program is run under the Health Centre and financially supported by the Health Centre Auxiliary.